 Introduction to Gender, Women's, and Sexuality Studies

 What is gender?
-What is sex?
 What is sexuality?
 Are these categories inborn or a product of society?
-Are female, male, transgender, and non-binary individuals different?
-What is considered gender inequality?
-How might we achieve “gender justice”?
 How are gender and sexuality interconnected with race, ethnicity, class, nationality, migration status, and languages?
-These are the central questions at the heart of gender, women’s, and sexuality studies.
-This course aims to tackle these questions with a range of concepts, tools, and methods in social sciences.
-We will collectively “experience” how gender and sexuality are socially and culturally constructed through a life course approach, from children’s play and educational experiences to formal and informal employment in various workplaces, to intimate relationships and family, and to reproduction and parenting.
+These are the central questions at the heart of women’s, gender, and sexuality studies.
+This introductory course aims to tackle these questions through a life course approach.
+We will collectively “experience” how gender, race, and sexuality are socially and culturally constructed, from children’s play and educational experiences to formal and informal employment in various workplaces, intimate relationships and family, and reproduction and parenting.
 Remember: this is not a “standard” life course for any individual.
-In each of these realms, we examine sexuality and gender on multiple levels, from interpersonal interactions to systematic inequalities.
+In each of these realms, we examine sexuality, race, and gender on multiple levels, from interpersonal interactions to systematic inequalities.
 Additionally, and maybe most importantly, gender or any social category is always contingent, depending on the historical, political, cultural, and economic, and national context.
 Consequently, this course explores gender and sexuality in a global setting and from a cross-cultural perspective.
-Because we all have a gender and sexual identity, this course is crucial for every person to understand the world around us and our positions in it.

-This is not only a challenging course, but it also has the potential to be transformative.
-We are interested not only in your understanding and command of the course material, but also in your ability to apply these frameworks to analyzing our current times and politics, and to your own lives.
-To achieve these goals, each week is composed of a lecture session (Mondays), a seminar/discussion session (Wednesdays), and a practicum session (Fridays).
+We all have a gender, sexual, and racial identity.
+Thus, this course is crucial for every person to understand the world around us and our positions in it.
+We are interested not only in your understanding and command of the course material but also in your ability to apply these frameworks to analyzing our current times and politics and your own lives.

 Feminism and Pop Culture